MIDAS1901/GL-Pacman/README.md

   5. Use the Escape Key to exit the game.
   6. Use the Right Mouse Button to change Background Color, restart the game or exit the game.

+# Possible Updates
+  1. A choice for users to accomodate how many monsters they want when playing the game(i.e. Difficulty Levels).
+  2. More levels
+  3. A leaderboard

+  Please feel free to suggest improvements or rectifications I can make.